s3lph/PiCN/docs/autoconfig.md

 This element describes the timeout (in seconds) for a service registration.
 The value is represented as a variable-length integer in Network Byte Order.

+#### RegistrationTimeout (TLV-TYPE 138)

+This element describes the distance (in hops) for a route.
+The value is represented as a variable-length integer in Network Byte Order.

 [ndn-pack-spec]: https://named-data.net/doc/NDN-packet-spec/current/
 [rfc2119]: https://tools.ietf.org/rfc/rfc2119